dmussie/where-at-application-2021/README.md

+## Description
+Duration: 2 Week Sprint

+I find the process of locating and keeping track of interesting concerts nearby to be a bit tedious at times.
+Many times, I find myself having to sift through various social media platforms, venue websites or adversizements to finally find a show I would want to attend.
+I would prefer to have a singular tool that allows me to find and save concerts I would want to attend in the near future.

+"Where At?" is a concert finder application that aims to fullfill this need.
+Users are able to perform searches of iconic Minneapolis concert venues within specified date ranges.
+Upon a search, a user is navigated to a search results page which provides a list of events which is provided by the Songkick API.
+If any shows on this results page sparks interest, a user can click to see more concert details and can navigate to a details page for that specific show.
+If this selected show is appealling enough, the user can save this show to a database for long-term storage and can navigate to a final review page, which displays a table of all their saved shows.
+Here, the user can make any finalized decisions, either buy tickets to a show or delete a show that they no longer need to keep track of.

 # EDA Project
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).